-Everyone’s heard the phrase “fighting like cats and dogs.”
-The American Veterinary Medical Association reports that 44% of households contain a mixture of pets, though.
-That suggests cats and dogs can coexist in harmony.
+Everyone’s heard the phrase “fighting like cats and dogs,” and sometimes, that absolutely holds true.
+However, other times, cats and dogs play in peaceful harmony.
 If you share living space with a cat and dog, you’ve probably observed a range of interactions.
 Does your cat lick your dog?
 Or is your feline one for drive-by swatting?
 Maybe it’s the reverse, and your dog attempts to lick your cat.
 What do those interactions mean?
 And why do some cats and dogs struggle to get along?
-No worries — we’ve got the answers!
+No worries — we’ve got the answers you need to ensure your dog and cat play well together (or at least coexist).

 Certain dog breeds intermingle with cats pretty well.
 Generally, though, mixing cats and dogs into a peaceful household takes some work.
 The younger the furry kiddos are to begin with, the higher your chances of success.
 That means 6 months or younger for cats and 1 year or younger for dogs.
 Cats and dogs that grow up together learn to play and live beside each other.
 That means fewer chances for fights and misunderstandings.